Dashiell Eaves: Theater

-Eaves has appeared Off-Broadway in Lynn Nottage’s “Fabulation” at Signature Theater, Luck of the Irish at LCT3 (Lincoln Center), The Lieutenant of Inishmore at Atlantic Theater Company, Frank McGuinness' Observe the Sons of Ulster Marching Towards the Somme at Lincoln Center and James Joyce's The Dead and Quincy Long's People Be Heard at Playwrights Horizons.
+Eaves has appeared Off-Broadway in Lynn Nottage's Fabulation at Signature Theater, Luck of the Irish at LCT3 (Lincoln Center), The Lieutenant of Inishmore at Atlantic Theater Company, Frank McGuinness' Observe the Sons of Ulster Marching Towards the Somme at Lincoln Center, James Joyce's The Dead and Quincy Long's People Be Heard at Playwrights Horizons, and Dead Outlaw.

-Regionally, Eaves' credits include "The Wild Duck" and "Judgement Day" at Bard Summerscape, and Brendan at the Huntington Theater.
+Regionally, Eaves' credits include The Wild Duck and Judgement Day at Bard Summerscape and Brendan at the Huntington Theater.
 He has appeared at the Williamstown Theatre Festival in A Midsummer Night's Dream (Lysander), Elmer Rice's Street Scene, and Ellen Melaver's Not Waving.
 He was part of Martha Clarke's production of Hans Christian Andersen at A.C.T. in San Francisco.
 He was also in the first developmental production of The 25th Annual Putnam County Spelling Bee at Barrington Stage Company, playing the role of Mitch the "Comfort Counselor".

 Film and television

-Eaves' screen credits include “Mindhunter”, “Law & Order: SVU”, “Gotham”, The Good Wife, Blue Bloods episode "Baggage" and Law & Order: Criminal Intent episode "Masquerade" with Bill Irwin and Liza Minnelli.
+Eaves' screen credits include Mindhunter, Law & Order: SVU, Gotham, The Good Wife, Blue Bloods episode "Baggage", and Law & Order: Criminal Intent episode "Masquerade" with Bill Irwin and Liza Minnelli.
 Other TV and film work includes Luc Besson's Arthur and the Invisibles III, Jonathan Demme's Beloved, the HBO film Stomp Out Loud, and Third Watch.